-- Get the works: Frontier Airlines offers a package price that includes services such as refund-ability, free change service, priority boarding, extra carry-on and checked bag allowance and more.
+Get the works: Frontier Airlines offers a package price that includes services such as refund-ability, free change service, priority boarding, extra carry-on and checked bag allowance and more.

-- Exclusive discounts on fares: Travelers who join the Frontier Airlines Discount Den get access to low-rate fares only available to members.
+Exclusive discounts on fares: Travelers who join the Frontier Airlines Discount Den get access to low-rate fares only available to members.
 Members can book flights for up to six people on the same subscription.

-- Manage flights online: Through the Frontier website, travelers can check in, book flights, make changes and check on the status of their flights.
+Manage flights online: Through the Frontier website, travelers can check in, book flights, make changes and check on the status of their flights.

-- Economy-plus options: Get the same low fares on economy-class seating but nab an extra 5 to 7 inches of legroom with stretch-seat options.
+Economy-plus options: Get the same low fares on economy-class seating but nab an extra 5 to 7 inches of legroom with stretch-seat options.
 A small additional fee gives passengers that little bit of extra space.

-- Choose your seat: Many airlines have moved away from assigned seating, but on Frontier passengers can select a seat that lets groups stay together in the air.
+Choose your seat: Many airlines have moved away from assigned seating, but on Frontier passengers can select a seat that lets groups stay together in the air.

-- Best for Vacationers, holiday travelers and frequent fliers who want extra room and more control over their experience.
+Best for: Vacationers, holiday travelers and frequent fliers who want extra room and more control over their experience.

-Frontier Airlines Company Profile
+Frontier Airlines Company Information